jaskaransarkaria/learn-nomad-consul/README.md

 1.
       1a.
 Create and fill out a `terraform.tfvars` in the `terraform/` dir (cross reference `variables.tf`, \
           it's advised to spin up 3 servers and at least 1 client).
+It's recommended to use the `eu-west-2` regions \ .
           Also adjust the `locals.tf` to personalise the stack.

       1b.
 Also update `main.tf` (backend stanza doesn't allow you to use variables here) to point to your own s3 bucket \
           (to store terraform.tfstate)